anthonybudd/express-api-boilerplate/README.md

 # Express API Boilerplate
 A very simple REST API boilerplate using Express.js, Sequelize and MySQL.

-This project has been built using lessons learnt from over 5 years of building production REST APIs and has generated in excess of $10 million in revenue.

 This project is designed to work with [AnthonyBudd/Vuetify-SPA-Boilerplate](https://github.com/anthonybudd/Vuetify-SPA-boilerplate)

 ### Set-up